broken and rebuilt

 I have terminal advanced stage 4 breast cancer.

 But, if I had let the diagnosis of breast cancer 6 years ago ruin my life – look at all I would have missed.
-I 5303cad98b5cd33417c33403took that diagnosis and scary time in our life and turned it into something positive.
+I took that diagnosis and scary time in our life and turned it into something positive.
 I am a mother, a wife, a friend, a daughter and more.
 These are roles I cherish with all my heart and have brought me so much joy.
 I started Hope Scarves – through which I have been able to pass along the determination and strength that was first given to me when I needed it and in doing so have fulfilled more professional aspirations and connected to more amazing people than I could have ever hoped.

 So, what do I do with this new reality?
 I choose to take it as the next turn in our adventure.
 I have to.
 Instead of being sad because I can’t just stress over carpool routes and orthodontist appointments.
 I have to recognize that I have one amazing and fabulous life to live.
 And I am living it.
 Right now!